Lion: Cultural significance

-In sub-Saharan Africa, the lion has been a common character in stories, proverbs and dances, but rarely featured in visual arts.
-In the Swahili language, the lion is known as simba which also means "aggressive", "king" and "strong".
-In parts of West and East Africa, the lion is associated with healing and provides the connection between seers and the supernatural.
+In sub-Saharan Africa, the lion has been a common character in stories, proverbs, and dances, but it is rarely featured in visual arts.
+In the Swahili language, the lion is known as simba, which also means "aggressive", "king," and "strong".
+In parts of West and East Africa, the lion is associated with healing.
+He provides the connection between seers and the supernatural.
 In other East African traditions, the lion represents laziness.
 In much of African folklore, the lion is portrayed as having low intelligence and is easily tricked.
 In Nubia, the lion-god Apedemak was associated with the flooding of the Nile.
 In Ancient Egypt, lions were linked both with the sun and the waters of the Nile.
 Several gods were conceived as being part lion, including the war deities Sekhmet and Maahes, and Tefnut, the goddess of moisture.

 Dorothy Gale meets the Cowardly Lion in The Wonderful Wizard of Oz.
 Art by W. W. Denslow, 1900.

 The lion was a prominent symbol in ancient Mesopotamia from Sumer up to Assyrian and Babylonian times, where it was strongly associated with kingship.
-The big cat was a symbol and steed of fertility goddess Inanna.
-Lions decorate the Processional Way leading to the Ishtar Gate in Babylon which was built by Nebuchadnezzar II in the 6th century BCE.
+The big cat was a symbol and steed of the fertility goddess Inanna.
+Lions decorate the Processional Way leading to the Ishtar Gate in Babylon, which was built by Nebuchadnezzar II in the 6th century BCE.
 The Lion of Babylon symbolised the power of the king and protection of the land against enemies, but was also invoked for good luck.
 The constellation Leo the lion was first recognised by the Sumerians around 4,000 years ago and is the fifth sign of the zodiac.
 In ancient Israel, a lion represented the tribe of Judah.
 Lions are frequently mentioned in the Bible, notably in the Book of Daniel, in which the eponymous hero is forced to sleep in the lions' den.